Find the Best Fence Installers for Your Business

 Before you break ground, it's crucial to understand local zoning and permitting requirements.
 Chapel Hill has specific rules that can vary based on your property's location, especially if you live in a historic district or near a protected buffer zone.

 Height and Location Rules: One of the most common regulations involves front yards.
-In many residential areas, such as those with street frontage in neighborhoods like Morgan Creek, fences are limited to a maximum height of 4 feet1 2.
+In many residential areas, such as those with street frontage in neighborhoods like Morgan Creek, fences are limited to a maximum height of 4 feet.
 This rule is designed to maintain sightlines and an open streetscape.
 There are no such height restrictions for fences in side or rear yards, provided they comply with the overall 6-foot permit threshold.

 Popular Fencing Materials for Chapel Hill Homes